apache/shenyu-website/community/3-contributor.md

 We believe: [Community Over Code](https://www.apache.org/theapacheway/index.html).

-Participating in discussions is the first step in contributing, please refer to the [Email Subscription Guide](./0-subscribe-email.md) to subscribe to our mailing list and participate in ongoing discussions on the mailing list!
+Participating in discussions is the first step in contributing, please subscribe to our mailing list first and participate in ongoing discussions on the mailing list!

+The steps to subscribe to emails are simple:

+1. Send an email to [dev-subscribe@shenyu.apache.org](mailto:dev-subscribe@shenyu.apache.org);
+2. After sending successfully, you will receive a reply from [dev-help@shenyu.apache.org](mailto:dev-help@shenyu.apache.org), please reply to this email according to the instructions of the email to confirm the subscription ;
+3. After replying to confirm, you will receive a welcome email indicating that you have successfully subscribed to the email.

+After the subscription is successful, you can participate in the discussion at [dev@shenyu.apache.org](mailto:dev@shenyu.apache.org).
+You can also click on [Public Archives](https://lists.apache.org/list.html?dev@shenyu.apache.org) to see historical emails.

-During discussions, please be polite.
-And we suggest reading [Code of Conduct](https://www.apache.org/foundation/policies/conduct.html) of ASF.
+During the discussion, please be polite and suggest reading [Code of Conduct](https://www.apache.org/foundation/policies/conduct.html) of ASF.

 ### Target Repository